Dynamic Human-Robot Role Allocation based on Human Ergonomics Risk Prediction and Robot Actions Adaptation: ERGONOMIC ROLE ALLOCATION

-To predict the ergonomic risk associated to the execution of all the possible $a_{k+1}$ actions, we assume the following: \begin{itemize} \item[(i)] the prediction model is linear with respect to the initial conditions. i.e. the wear accumulated by the previous actions; \item[(ii)] the increase due to the execution of action $a_{k+1}$, i.e. the model parameters, does not depend on the past actions. \end{itemize} The prediction $\hat{V}(t_{k+1})$ of the risk associated to the execution of the next action $a_{k+1}$, where $t_{k}$ is the instant when $a_{k}$ was completed, can be computed as:
+To predict the ergonomic risk associated with the execution of all the possible $a_{k+1}$ actions, we assume the following: \begin{itemize} \item[(i)] the prediction model is linear to the initial conditions. i.e. the wear accumulated by the previous actions; \item[(ii)] the increase due to the execution of action $a_{k+1}$, i.e. the model parameters, does not depend on the past actions. \end{itemize} The prediction $\hat{V}(t_{k+1})$ of the risk associated with the execution of the next action $a_{k+1}$, where $t_{k}$ is the instant when $a_{k}$ was completed, can be computed as:

 where $\alpha_{k+1}$ and $\beta_{k+1}$ are the linear parameters that regulate the raise of \textit{kinematic wear} over time and $g(V(\cdot))$ is a function of the initial conditions of $V(\cdot)$.
-Moreover, $\alpha_k$ and $\beta_k$ is representative of the level of the joint involvement in the action $a_k$ and hence should be estimated offline.
+Moreover, $\alpha_k$ and $\beta_k$ are representative of the level of the joint involvement in the action $a_k$ and hence should be estimated offline.

 With model \eqref{eq:kin_wear_pred} it is possible to predict the risk associated to the execution of each action by the human worker.
 Within $[V_{min},V_{max}]$, three different risk ranges are defined: \textit{low}, \textit{medium}, \textit{high}.
 While low means negligible risk, high means that the joint is in a potentially damaging condition.
 The hyper-arc cost is designed according to the range to which the prediction of each joint \textit{kinematic wear} belongs: